Akili Smith

-Kabisa Akili Maradufu Smith (born August 21, 1975) is an American former professional football player who was a quarterback in the National Football League (NFL).
-He was selected by the Cincinnati Bengals in the first round (third overall) of the 1999 NFL draft, the third quarterback in the first three choices, behind Tim Couch (Cleveland Browns) and Donovan McNabb (Philadelphia Eagles).
-He played college football for the Oregon Ducks.
+Kabisa Akili Maradufu Smith (born August 21, 1975) is an American former professional football quarterback who played in the National Football League (NFL) for four seasons with the Cincinnati Bengals.
+He played college football for the Oregon Ducks, winning Pac-10 Co-Offensive Player of the Year and receiving first-team All-Pac-10 honors in 1998.
+Smith was selected third overall of the 1999 NFL draft, but his tenure was cut short by inconsistent play and questions over his work ethic.
+Following his departure from the Bengals in 2002, he played for the Frankfurt Galaxy of NFL Europe and the Calgary Stampeders of the Canadian Football League (CFL).

-Smith was also a member of the Green Bay Packers, Tampa Bay Buccaneers, Frankfurt Galaxy, and Calgary Stampeders.

-Early life and college
+Early life

 Given the name Kabisa Akili Maradufu Smith (in Swahili, "kabisa" means "completely", "akili" means "mind", and "maradufu" means "double" or "a Gemini twin") by his parents Glorida Bryant and Ray Smith, Akili Smith was born in San Diego, California.
 Smith attended Abraham Lincoln High School in San Diego, the alma mater of Marcus Allen and Terrell Davis.

-Smith was named a Parade Magazine All-American and signed a letter of intent to play at San Diego State, but low test scores meant he had to attend Grossmont College, a junior college in the San Diego area for two years, prior to transferring to the University of Oregon.
+Smith was named a Parade Magazine All-American and signed a letter of intent to play football at San Diego State, but low test scores prevented him from enrolling there to play football.

-Smith came to the foreground of draft discussions because of his performance in his senior season at Oregon, throwing 32 touchdown passes in 11 starts.
-He led the conference in passing yards and the entire NCAA in passing yards per attempt.
-Smith was named second-team All-American and Pac-10 conference offensive player of the year.
+Smith was drafted by the Pittsburgh Pirates in the seventh round (206th overall) of the 1993 Major League Baseball draft.
+He played for the Gulf Coast League Pirates of the Gulf Coast League from 1993 to 1994, and the Erie SeaWolves of the New York–Penn League in 1995.